-The world famous Rocky Mountaineer Train runs trains between Vancouver and the Canadian Rockies (Banff and Jasper) and between Vancouver and Calgary from the last week in April to the first week in October.
+The world famous Rocky Mountaineer Train runs trains between Vancouver and the Canadian Rockies (Banff and Jasper) and between Vancouver and Calgary from the middle of April to the middle of October.

 This service is available to everyone, but is especially convenient for Seattle cruise ship passengers who want to combine an Alaska cruise with a Canadian Rockies train vacation.

 The two day Rocky Mountaineer train trip between Vancouver and the Rockies or Calgary is often packaged with hotel stays in Vancouver, Banff, Lake Louise, Jasper and Calgary and can include Glacier Helicopter tours and tours to Yoho National Park and the Columbia Icefield.

 Rocky Mountaineer trains travel only during the day so travelers miss none of the spectacular scenery.
 At night the train stops and guests spend the night at a hotel and then continue their journey the following day to their destination.